 Fold Option #2: “Push Down” Push the top of the rim down into the center of the cup with one finger.
 This makes the top rim much smaller to insert.

 Hold the Diva Cup so that the stem is pointing inside your palm.

 Diva Cup Insertion

-Insert the Diva Cup horizontally into your vaginal canal, making sure that the stem is not too far from the opening.
+Insert the Diva Cup horizontally into your vagina, making sure that the stem is not too far from the opening.
 If it’s too high up, it might leak.
 Diva Cup insertion isn’t as difficult as you might think.
 If you’re struggling, relax for an hour or two and try again.

 Seal and Rotate

 Grab the base of the cup, not the stem and give it a full turn.
 This ensures that it’s fully opened inside of you.
 It should rotate easily.

 Remove the Diva Cup

 Pull the stem until you’re able to grasp the base.
 Squeeze it until you’ve broken the suction/seal.
 Pull out, empty, clean and then reinsert.